-- The patient lies in left lateral position with left arm lying along the back and the right knee drawn towards the chest. - Place a pillow/wedge under the left hip/buttocks to raise the pelvis and use gravity to move fetus toward the fundus.

-- Exaggerated Sims Position is preferred for safe transport, however, the knee chest position is more effective at elevating the presenting part of the cord in the presence of strong uterine contractions. - If a nuchal cord is present, the cord should be slipped over the neonate's head or over the shoulders.
+- The patient lies in left lateral position with left arm lying along the back and the right knee drawn towards the chest. - Place a pillow/wedge under the left hip/buttocks to raise the pelvis and use gravity to move fetus toward the fundus. - Exaggerated Sims Position is preferred for safe transport, however, the knee chest position is more effective at elevating the presenting part of the cord in the presence of strong uterine contractions. - If a nuchal cord is present, the cord should be slipped over the neonate's head or over the shoulders.
 If the nuchal cord cannot be relieved by manual means, it should be clamped and cut while the neonate is still on the perineum. - Lack of progression of labor refers to situations where there are signs of imminent birth but there has been no further progression of delivery.
-Paramedics should discourage the patient from pushing or bearing down during contractions and initiate transport. - Once the neonate is delivered, the cord should immediately be clamped and cut only if multiple gestation is suspected, neonatal or maternal resuscitation is required or due to transport considerations (after approximately three minutes; once cord pulsations have ceased). - Clamp the umbilical cord in two places using the OBS clamps: - Approximately 15 cm from the neonate's abdomen and approximately 5-7 cm from the first clamp. - Cut the umbilical cord between the clamps using the OBS scissors. - External uterine massage should be performed only when the placenta has been delivered and there is presence of excessive bleeding.
+Paramedics should discourage the patient from pushing or bearing down during contractions and initiate transport. - Once the newborn is delivered, the cord should immediately be clamped and cut only if multiple gestation is suspected, neonatal or maternal resuscitation is required or due to transport considerations (after approximately three minutes; once cord pulsations have ceased). - \circ $\,$ Clamp the umbilical cord in two places using the OBS clamps: - Approximately 15 cm from the neonate's abdomen and approximately 5-7 cm from the first clamp. - Cut the umbilical cord between the clamps using the OBS scissors. - External uterine massage should be performed only when the placenta has been delivered and there is presence of excessive bleeding.
 External uterine massage should continue until bleeding stops.
-Do not pack the vagina to control bleeding. - In the circumstance where the Paramedic is unable to control excessive bleeding, external bimanual compression should be performed.
-External bimanual compression can be performed regardless of if the placenta is delivered or not.
+Do not pack the vagina to control bleeding.